-In the G5 instrument two security locks are included to prevent unauthorized access to the instrument via the panel keys.
-The locks can be activated by parameters in menu 'Main menu/Parameter set-up/General'.
+In the G5 instrument three security locks are included to prevent unauthorized access to the instrument via the panel keys/web interface.
+Operator Lock and Set-up Lock can be activated by parameters in menu 'Main menu/Parameter set-up/General'.